victor-Lopez25/template_engine/template_files/SDL3/README.md

 On windows, vendored.

-On linux/mac, try to find packages 'sdl3', 'sdl3-image', 'sdl3-ttf' or similar (need the 3 unless the template is changed)
+On linux/mac, compile from source or try to find packages 'sdl3', 'sdl3-image', 'sdl3-ttf' or similar (need the 3 unless the template is changed)